 No business plan survives the first contact with a customer

-There is a saying: No business plan survives the first contact with a customer [2].
-My thesis is as follows: Most of the time in business, we spend time focusing on a good execution – once we know what we do – we try to do it better.
-When we plan, we plan it to execute more efficiently what we know.
+There is a saying: no business plan survives the first contact with a customer [1].
+My thesis is as follows: most of the time in business, we spend time focusing on good execution.
+Once we know what we do, we try to do it better.
+When we plan, we plan to execute more efficiently what we know.
 And this is OK, as long as we understand what the right things to do are.
-But what if we try to do something relatively new?
-Or if the business conditions have rapidly changed (e.g. Customer behavioral changes)?
-And we need again to recognise what the correct things to do are.
-Typical marketing research (which should be a part of any proper business planning process) often takes a long time, generating a significant cost and often capturing:

-• data about past successes and past failures (which can be very irrelevant for the current situation) or
+data about past successes and past failures (which can be very irrelevant for the current situation), or

-• data from a different context (which might be very irrelevant to the context of our business).
+data from a different context (which might be very irrelevant to the context of our business).

 “If, when building a new business solution, we focus on planning and implementation, it may very soon turn out, that the foundation of our business plan is purely assumptions.”